Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route & Directions/Route around barriers/README.md

     ii.
 Get the first returned route by calling `AGSRouteResult.routes.first()`. iii.
 Get the geometry from the route as a polyline by accessing the `_.routeGeometry` property. iv.
 Create a graphic from the polyline and a simple line symbol.
     v.
-Display the steps on the route, available from `_.directionManeuvers`.
+Display the steps on the route, available from `directionManeuvers`.

 ## Relevant API